liukidar/stune/README.md

 To close the server use `CTRL+C` in the server's terminal.

+Scroll to the end of the README to configure stune.

 ### 1.2 PSQL (this hasn't been tested in a while, so use Redis)
 In order to use stune, you will need a working postgreSQL server accessible by compute nodes.